-We are a group of researchers based at Wimbledon College of Arts and beyond who came together under the umbrella of paintingresearch in 2015, initiated by Dr Zoë Mendelson and Geraint Evans.
+We are a group of researchers formerly based at Wimbledon College of Arts who came together under the umbrella of paintingresearch in 2015, initiated by Dr Zoë Mendelson and Geraint Evans.

-On this site you will find an archive of five years of our activities, some writings and profiles of researchers.
+On this site you will find an archive of our activities, some writings and profiles of researchers.

 For us – using a co-curated research theme as a point of departure – models can be formed where communities develop around specialist dialogues.